persapiens/Course/HW/HW-Basics.md

 Properly setting up your Discord and Moodle profile.

 * **For Moodle**, upload a current headshot picture of you (not anyone else, not a cartoon picture of you, etc.) to your Moodle profile, which will help the teaching staff learn your name.
-Use [US passport photo guidelines](https://travel.state.gov/content/travel/en/passports/how-apply/photos.html).
+Use [US passport photo guidelines](https://travel.state.gov/content/travel/en/passports/how-apply/photos.html) as a guideline for an ideal headshot photo.

 * **For Discord**, make sure you have your first and last name as part of your profile (Documented in profile note, or local server user name).